 Automations are like magic to end-users.
-They can make their lives easier, without their knowing why!
+They inexplicably make life easier.

 But for the admins who build them, they can feel closer to rocket science.
 So it’s no wonder that some orgs take a set-it-and-forget-it approach.
 Why fix what isn’t broken?

-Below are 8 questions I recommend asking from time-to-time.
-Make sure those automations are really serving your org.
+Below are 8 questions admins should ask themselves from time to time.
+Make sure your automations are really serving your org.

 8 Questions to Audit Your Org’s Automations